 Image data is converted to the histogram profile before the scope data is calculated.
-You can choose this profile by rightclicking on the soft-proof or gamut check icons in the bottom panel and then selecting the profile of interest.
-When softproof or gamut check is enabled, the scope is shown in the soft proof profile.
+You can choose this profile by right-clicking on the soft-proof or gamut check icons in the bottom module and then selecting the profile of interest.
+When soft-proof or gamut check is enabled, the scope is shown in the soft proof profile.